Lakatrazz/Time-Stop-Mod/README.md

 * Gravity Cube can't be picked up with hands, you have to use Gravity Cups, Gravity Plates, or Dev Manipulators (Gravity Guns).
 * Free Camera will **NOT** work unless your spectator options are set to **Position = Center, Action Mode = Enabled**, this is a fault of the game that I can not fix.
 * Free Camera will break spectator options, this is entirely the fault of how I have the Free Camera set up, there is no fix except changing the setting before creating the Free Camera.

-**What does this update change?**
-* The entire project has been refactored and restructured for easy modification and usage as a library.
-* The project is now open source, anyone can help contribute via pull requests and forks!

 **Troubleshooting**
 * If nothing happens, no console appears, absolutely nothing, you may have not installed MelonLoader